 (B) Each electric utility shall demonstrate that its program portfolio plan is cost-effective on a portfolio basis.
 In general, each program proposed within a program portfolio plan must also be cost-effective, although each measure within a program need not be cost-effective.
 However, an electric utility may include a program within its program portfolio plan that is not cost-effective when that program provides substantial nonenergy benefits.

 (C) Content of filing.
-An electric utility's program portfolio plan shall include, but not be limited to, the following: (1) An executive summary and its assessment of potential pursuant to paragraph (A) of rule 4901:1-39-03 of the Administrative Code.
+An electric utility's program portfolio plan shall include, but not be limited to, the following:

 (2) A description of stakeholder participation in program planning efforts and program portfolio development.

 (3) A description of attempts to align and coordinate programs with other public utilities' programs.

 (4) A description of existing programs.
 The electric utility shall provide a summary of existing programs with a recommendation for whether the program should continue and, if so, a description of its relationship to any proposed programs.
 If a program has previously been approved and is unchanged, the electric utility may reference the program description currently in effect.
 If the electric utility is proposing to modify an existing program, the electric utility shall provide a description of the proposed modification and the basis for proposed changes.